uppsala-makerspace/vevor_vinyl_cutter_to_t_shirt_manual/docs/steps/1_install_inkcut/README.md

   - software
 ---

-Take a random UMS computer check if Inkcut is already installed..
+# 0. Take a random UMS computer check if Inkcut is already installed

+Go to step 3.

 # 1. Install Inkcut

 ???- question "What are the technical reasons behind this setup?"

     See [my notes](../install_inkcut_notes.md) for details.

-If you've already installed Inkcut, go to step 3.

 Inkcut is a program to send things to cut to the vinyl cutter.
 It works under Linux, Mac andn Windows.